gko/vimio/README.md

 ### macOS

-In macOS don't forget to check the «Use option as meta key»:
+In macOS terminal.app don't forget to check the «Use option as meta key»:

 ![terminal](https://raw.githubusercontent.com/gko/upside-down/master/terminal.png)